All-Ireland Senior Football Championship records and statistics: Most successful provinces

-Total = Appearances in an All-Ireland Final

 Provinces with highest number of different winning counties

 The provinces providing the highest number of different winning counties are Leinster and Ulster, with six each.
 Dublin, Meath, Wexford, Kildare, Offaly and Louth from Leinster have won the title, while Cavan, Down, Tyrone, Donegal, Armagh and Derry are the successful Ulster sides.
 For Leinster's 12 counties, this represents a success rate of 50%, while Ulster's nine counties gives them a success rate of 67%.
 Four of Munster's six counties have won the title, giving an identical success rate to Ulster, while three of Connacht's five counties have been successful, a success rate of 60%.

-Finals featuring two teams from the same province

-There have only been three occasions has the All-Ireland Final been contested by two teams from the same province: